 For the reasons set out above, the Commission is satisfied with the intent of the proposal for compensation to be determined by the dispute resolution panel, paid from the Participant compensation fund, as this is consistent with current Rules provisions for scheduling errors.
-However, the Commission has modified the wording of the proposed Rule in the draft Rule to better achieve the desired intentions and outcomes in the Rules.
+However, the Commission has modified the wording of the Rule to better achieve the desired intentions and outcomes in the Rules.